Wb-codes/a-simple-web-gpu-music-visualiser/README.md

 | Edge 113+ | Full support |
 | Firefox | WebGPU in development |
 | Safari | WebGPU in development |

+> **Note:** The browser version uses screen/tab sharing for audio capture.
+For system audio capture on Windows, use the Electron version.

 Check WebGPU support: https://webgpureport.org/